 Depending on the size and complexity of the organisation implementing ISO 9001 can take anything from five months to the best part of a year, however a good rule of thumb is that with commitment and a reasonable starting base most SMEs should be able to reach readiness for certification in around SIX months.

 At the outset it is important to first identify the key business or organisational objectives, or KPIs, as well as the basic service or product requirements, rather than focus on any existing internal processes or procedures as this approach may result in documenting something that provides little benefit to the business or its customers.

-The initial step is to draft the Quality Manual (though we prefer to call it a "Business Systems Manual") which on the one hand provides a clear description of the organisation and its processes, but also importantly shows where the various requirements of the Standard are being met.
+The initial step is to draft the Quality Manual (though we prefer to call it a "Business Systems Manual") which on the one hand provides a clear description of the organisation and its processes, but also importantly shows how and where the various requirements of the Standard are being met.
 It is important that the various elements (or processes) of the resulting management system must be seen to operate in an integrated fashion in order that it is truly a "system".

 This would then be followed by a period of progressive implementation of whatever systems, procedures, records etc. need to be put in place.
 In essence it is necessary to comply with the new Systems Manual, which should, by extension, ensure compliance with the ISO 9001 standard itself.

-It really is important that everyone is involved in the implementation of ISO 9001 as it will not be truly effective if it is seen as the responsibility of just one person (often the so-called Quality Manager), as is sometimes the case.
+It's really important that everyone is involved in the implementation of ISO 9001 as it will not be effective if it is seen as the responsibility of just one person (often the so-called Quality Manager) as is sometimes the case.